 Throughout KS2, each year group broadens and extends the range of reading.
 Children progress from simple texts to a wider range of books.
 Children change books during registration or after lunch.
 In addition to the main library, Year 5 and 6 also have their own library.
 Staff monitor the types of books children are reading and work hard to encourage appropriate choice.
 They extend the high achievers to read more complex fiction from a variety of authors.

+To support the work, they do in school, it is expected that children will read regularly at home.
+This may be done with a family member, or independently, depending on the child’s age and /or ability.
+In line with our homework policy, staff may ask additional tasks to be completed over the course of a half term.
 The children are set reading log homework by staff.
 This sets reading challenges and questions, and develops an engaged response with a particular book.
 The tasks are age appropriate.
 Those children, who need extra direction and support in comprehension and reading, will be set comprehension tasks (either discrete passages or AF guided tasks) by the teacher as a reading log alternative.
 This will encourage appropriate engagement with texts, and reinforce learning at home.

 Progress and Assessment